engkad/blog/content/posts/Interview Questions/index.md

 draft: false
 tags: ["engineering"]
 ---
-A collection of interview questions I've come across and like to share and discuss with other engineers.
+A collection of interview questions I've come across and like to share and discuss with other engineers for fun :)

 ## Structural